 This problem could have been resolved if she was aware of the variety in last between differing brands.
 For example, a pair of Lange SX90s, would be better suited to her foot size as the company is well-known for producing boots that are narrower than mainstream models in the industry.

 Whereas, for a person whose foot was rather wider, a pair of Salomon X-Pro 90s would be much better.

-The way to determine whether a boot’s last is narrow, wide or average is by using the following scale.
+The way to determine whether a boot is narrow, wide or average is by using the following scale.
 If the boot is between 96-98mm wide it is narrow, between 98mm-102mm it would be considered average whereas anything wider than 102mm would be relatively wide.

 Skiers chose a last that adds to their comfort and ability to enjoy their time on the mountain.
-The only exception regarding last again comes from the race world.
+The only exception regarding last again comes from the racing world.

 Racers deliberately chose boots that are far too narrow for their feet.
 This is to ensure that the responsiveness and driveability of the boot is optimal.
 Alas, for the average skier this is unimportant.
 When buying your new boots make sure you are aware of the width of your foot – from everyday shoe choice – and you will very rarely find a model which will not suit you.

 This is not dissimilar to the vast majority of any other ski vocabulary, although the term ‘forward lean’ may seem somewhat complex, in reality, it is far more simplistic than it initially seems – and in our ski boot sizing guide we aim to clarify, so everyone will understand fully.